idaddy-adarsh/Daddys-AI/README.md

 - `CLERK_SECRET_KEY`: Your Clerk secret key
 - `GOOGLE_AI_API_KEY`: Your Google AI API key
 - `NEXT_PUBLIC_VERCEL_ANALYTICS`: Set to "true" to enable analytics
+- `MONGODB_URI`: Your MongoDB connection string (e.g. `mongodb+srv://username:password@cluster.mongodb.net/daddysai?retryWrites=true&w=majority`)

+### MongoDB Setup
+1. Create a MongoDB Atlas account or use an existing MongoDB deployment
+2. Create a new cluster and database named `daddysai`
+3. Set up a database user with read/write permissions
+4. Add your IP address to the IP access list
+5. Get your connection string and add it to the `.env` file as `MONGODB_URI`

 ### Build and Deploy